 North Carolina courts set domestic-violence bail bonds differently than other types of bail bonds, which can delay bonding for those detained for domestic violence.
-Most other bail bonds are set by a magistrate within a few hours of a person’s arrest.
 This short timeframe applies whether the arrest occurs during court hours, in the middle of the night, or on weekends or holidays.
 Magistrates are on duty 24/7/365, just like the bondsmen at DJ’s Bail Bonds.

 Domestic-violence bail bonds may require some or all of the following conditions: